someobserver/recurgence/math/05-semantic-mass/index.md

 F_i(p, t) = -\nabla_i \Phi(p, t)
 $$

 which directs the flow of coherence and draws new semantic structures into existing attractor basins.
-This formalism describes how regions of high semantic mass modulate the dynamics of meaning, pulling recursive processes toward stable configurations.
+Regions of high semantic mass modulate the dynamics of meaning, pulling recursive processes toward stable configurations.

 ---